t1oluwani/Word-Games-App/READme.md

 - ReUpdate READMe

 ## To Debug
-- play again shoul reset wordle stuff
+- 'play again' should reset wordle correct, misplaced, incorrect, etc...
-- exception for longest words
+- create exception for longest words
-- rethink the way scores are calculated
+- rethink the way scores are calculated and if they are necessary
-- find more edge cases (give to people to play)
+- find more edge cases (give to other people to test)

 ## How to Install